English Heritage Membership - 20% off promo code

 Stonehenge

 Stonehenge in Wiltshire evolved from a simple bank and ditch in the Neolithic period, some 5,000 years ago, to a very complex stone circle built on the axis of the midsummer sunrise.
 The bluestones were brought 240 miles from the Preseli mountains in Wales.
 It consists of a ring of standing stones, with each standing stone around at a tall 13 feet high, seven feet wide and weighing around 25 tons.
+The monument was built in stages over a period of around 1,500 years, from around 3000 BC to 1600 BC.

 The impressive rock formation and mysterious origins have made this prehistoric monument an icon, drawing in visitors from around the world and has become a UNESCO World Heritage Site.
 There are many theories about the significance of Stonehenge.
 It may have been an astronomical observatory or used for sacred rituals linked to the sun, healthy crops or even the dead.
+Today, Stonehenge is a popular tourist attraction and a UNESCO World Heritage site, attracting over 1.5 million visitors annually.
+Visitors can view the monument from a short distance away or take a guided tour to learn more about its history and significance.
+There is also a visitor centre nearby, which features exhibits on the history of the site, interactive displays, and a cafe.

 Dover Castle